 Mario Draghi isn’t wasting any time.
-The former European Central Bank president became prime minister of Italy in February, announced his reform plans in April and got parliament’s approval for an overhaul of the justice system on Tuesday.
+The former European Central Bank chief became prime minister of Italy in February, announced his reform plans in April and got parliament’s approval for an overhaul of the justice system on Tuesday.

 Italian courts are notoriously slow.
 Even routine proceedings like resolving bankruptcies can take years.
 It is one of the reasons startup activity is low, foreign investment is lacking and Italy is one of the worst countries in the developed world to do business in.

 Draghi’s goal is to reduce the average length of criminal trials by a quarter and those of civil cases by 40 percent.

 - If an initial appeal is not completed in two years, and the second appeal in one year, all cases except those punishable by a life sentence will expire without a verdict.

 - Judges can grant special dispensation for a trial to continue in cases of drug trafficking, organized crime, sexual violence and terrorism.

 - The statute of limitations will be frozen at the end of the first trial for most crimes.

 Criminal appeals take 850 days on average in Italy against just over 100 days in the European Union as a whole.